30 Faces 30 Days 2026

 30 Faces 30 Days 2023

 At the end of 2021, I broke my wrist.
 I wish I had done something exciting, but I actually was taking a selfie while swinging my big hair around.
 It was ridiculous.
 And to make matters worse, after the cast was removed, the tendon in my thumb ruptured, necessitating surgery.
 It took almost an entire year to heal.
 I did a few paintings here and there in 2022, but for the most part I rested.
 I decided I was going to give it a go this January.
-I was rusty, and had to learn how to hold my pencil and brush a little differently, but I really ended up loving all of hte pieces I created.
+I was rusty, and had to learn how to hold my pencil and brush a little differently, but I really ended up loving all of the pieces I created.
 Maybe because I have missed making art so much.

 30 Faces 30 Days 2021